jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/learning_rate.jpg" style="border:none;">
 </div>

 We start with w = -6 (x-axis) at L1 , if the gradient is huge, a relatively large learning rate will swing w far to the other side to L2 with even a larger gradient.
 Eventually, rather than drop down slowly to a minima, w keeps oscalliate and the cost keep increasing.
-The follow demonstrates how a learning rate of 0.6 may swing the cost inward instead of downward.
+The follow demonstrates how a learning rate of 0.8 may swing the cost upward instead of downward.
 When loss starts going upward, we need to reduce the learning rate.
-The following table trace how W change from L1 to L2 and then L3.
+The following table traces how W change from L1 to L2 and then L3.

 <div class="imgcap">
 <img src="/assets/dl_intro/lr_flow.png" style="border:none;">